Women's Super League 2: History

 For the 2014 season, the FA Women's Super League was expanded to create a second division with nine new teams added and one team being relegated from the WSL 1.
 WSL 1 remained as eight teams, with one new team inserted, with the WSL 2 having ten teams.

 The new WSL 1 licence was awarded to Manchester City in 2014.
 Doncaster Rovers Belles were relegated to WSL 2, with nine new licences awarded to London Bees, Durham, Aston Villa, Millwall Lionesses, Yeovil Town, Reading, Sunderland, Watford, and Oxford United.
 Doncaster Belles appealed against their demotion, but were unsuccessful.

 In December 2014, the FA WSL announced a two-year plan to expand WSL 1 from an eight to ten-team league.
 Two teams would be promoted from WSL 2, while one team would be relegated to WSL 2.
 Also, for the first time, a team would earn promotion to WSL 2 from the Women's Premier League (now National League), effectively connecting the WSL to the rest of the English women's football pyramid.

 This left WSL 1 with nine teams and WSL 2 with ten teams for the 2016 season, and with the process repeated the following year, both WSL 1 and WSL 2 consisted of ten teams each for the 2017–18 season.
 In addition to being able to prove their financial solvency, clubs applying for entry to the WSL had to show they would attract an average of 350 spectators in 2016, increasing to at least 400 in 2017.

 FA WSL 2 was renamed the Women's Championship prior to the 2018–19 season.
+The WPLL then made the decision to rebrand the Women's Championship back to WSL 2; it will be known as such from the beginning of the 2025–26 season.

-In May 2020 the Championship season was halted due to the covid-19 pandemic.
+In May 2020 the Championship season was halted due to the COVID-19 pandemic.
 In 2022 the league was renamed to simply the Women's Championship, with the FA part being dropped.

+In November 2023, it was announced that all 24 Women's Super League and Women's Championship clubs had unanimously agreed to form a new organisation to run the women's professional game in England, taking over from the FA.
+The organization is called NewCo, and Nikki Doucet has been named CEO.
+From the 2024–25 season, the company was known as the Women's Professional Leagues Limited (WPLL).